solka1/Social-Cafe-Sample/README.md

 ## Additional Resources

-Social Cafe iOS Version https://github.com/fbsamples/ios-social-cafe

-Social Cafe Android Version https://github.com/fbsamples/android-social-cafe
+Social Cafe Android and iOS versions https://github.com/fbsamples/social-cafe

 If you encounter any problems: